 You Won’t Be Able To Resist Doing This And It’s Ok!

-When you take the lid off the Instant Pot and see the sauce, odds are you are going to want to dive in.
+Initially, when you take the lid off the Instant Pot and then see the sauce, odds are you are going to want to dive in.

 You’ll have a piece of bread and probably a spoon of sauce and that’s all good.